Cusps of hyperbolic 4-manifolds and rational homology spheres: Preliminaries

 which clearly splits, so that

-The action of $\mathrm{Adm}_{\lambda}(P)$ on $W$ is precisely the one induced by the homomorphism $\phi_{\lambda}$.
+The action of $\mathrm{Adm}_{\lambda}(P)$ on $W$ is precisely the one induced by the homomorphism $\Phi$.

-Colourings with large groups of admissible symmetries are essentially the most symmetric.
-On one side, they produce orbifolds and manifolds with large groups of symmetries.
-On the other side, properties of the colourings such as properness, or the shape of eventual cusps, can be determined by looking at a small amount of conditions and ``pushing forward'' through the action of $\mathrm{Adm}_{\lambda}(\mathcal{P})$.
+One advantage of colourings with large groups of admissible symmetries is that properties such as properness, or the shape of eventual cusps, can be determined by looking at fewer conditions and ``pushing forward'' through the action of $\mathrm{Adm}_{\lambda}(\mathcal{P})$.